Do Chickens Have Brains? 5 Interesting Facts

 Determining whether chickens have brains or not, is a debate that has been going on for thousands of years.
 A recent analysis gave the topic some closure by depicting chickens as emotional and intelligent creatures.
-In addition, it revealed that the birds could demonstrate thinking capabilities more complex than a human being child.
+In addition, it revealed that the birds could demonstrate complex thinking capabilities.

 Where is the Chicken Brain Located?

 In all land-dwelling birds, including chickens, brains are located in the cranial cavity.
 Through various studies on other animals, experts discovered that most birds have a visual memory of their surroundings which lasts up to five years.

 Although scientists have not yet conducted this analysis on chickens, mere observation of their mannerisms around the yard speaks volumes.
 Without any doubt, a chicken quickly finds their way into familiar territories without much struggle.

 This trait explains that chicken brains contain individual components that work together to produce overall intelligence and cognitive behavior.
 What are these Brain Parts?
 Chicken brains consist of three specific parts:

 This is linked to higher mental processes such as comprehension and analysis.
 It also controls movement to memory and emotions.

 This part is responsible for executing subconscious commands such as breathing, digestion, and heartbeat.
 In general terms, a chicken brain contains all the typical structures found in larger animals.